gmarchesiv/DataCleaning_GooglePlay/readme.md

 - Are ratings price sensitive?
 - Do other features such as number of reviews, number of installs or content rating have any influece on rating?

 The complete analysis is conducted in the Jupyter notebook.
-Annotations are done after each question and the conclusions are summarized at the end of the notebook.
+Annotations are done after each question and conclusions are summarized at the end of the notebook.

 ## Dataset
 The dataset contains information for 9660 apps on the Google-Play store.